News

 I was eventually promoted to the position of Global Communications Director at Louis Vuitton.
 I was responsible for celebrity relations, press relations, influence, public relations, event communications, social media, and corporate communications.
 This role was in its infancy, and I developed my expertise as trends evolved.

-After 17 years at Louis Vuitton in Paris, two years ago I decided to join Gucci in Milan as Senior Vice-President Global Communications.
-My role there was similar to my previous one, but with an expanded scope and additional responsibilities.
-I left that position earlier this year and I’m currently preparing my next professional venture, with the prospect of returning to France in the near future.
+After 17 years at Louis Vuitton in Paris, I decided two years ago to join Gucci in Milan as Senior Vice-President of Global Communications, where I had a similar role but with a broader scope and additional responsibilities.
+I left this position earlier this year and have just embarked on a new professional venture.
+I’ve taken the next step by launching my own communications agency, BenCercio*, dedicated to the fashion and luxury industries.

 What do you enjoy most about the world of luxury, fashion and communications?